 One of the first, and most important, things you need to check off your freshman to-do-list is registering yourself.
-That means registering city hall registration.
-You need to do this for a number of reasons; be entered into the official records and get a BSN number, among others.
+That means going through your city hall registration.
+You need to do this for a number of reasons, the most important being that you need to be entered into Dutch official records and get a BSN number.
 This is an important first step to do in your first few days or weeks of living in Holland.
 Want to find out how to register?
 Keep on reading!

 The second reason you need to complete a city hall registration is so that your details are entered into the Municipal Personal Records Base.
-This means that you are officially entered in the database, and people like doctors or accountants can find you and your BSN number in the records.
+Once you are officially entered in the database, people like doctors or accountants can find you and your BSN number in their records.

 Why do I need a BSN number?

-You get your BSN number after you register, so the city hall registration is the important part.
+You get your BSN number after you register.

 Do I meet the requirements?

 Basically, there are 3 scenarios where you need to complete a city hall registration.

 Either you are Dutch, have a residence permit, or have been living in the Netherlands for more than 4 months.